 - 3.23 The Hyde Park Barracks land was historically part of Hyde Park and its intrinsic relationship is recognised by its inclusion within the Royal Parks Conservation Area.
 Its status as Metropolitan Open Land reflects its status as a feature and landscape of historic metropolitan value. - 3.24 Non-residential uses have the potential to be a more intense use of the site in relation to hours of operation, trip generation, pedestrian and vehicular movement and other factors with the potential to harm its tranquillity and neighbouring residential amenity.
 As such, non-residential uses as listed in the policy would not be supported, in line with adopted local plan policy for parts of Knightsbridge outside the Strategic Cultural Area and International Shopping Centre, which are acknowledged as being predominantly residential in nature.
-The supporting text to Policy KBR13 (Metropolitan Open Land) above has outlined how this is to be assessed. - 3.25 There is need in Knightsbridge and Westminster for all forms of housing, including for the elderly.
-Both residential and elderly person's accommodation are therefore Housing dedicated for use by older people is encouraged.
+The supporting text to Policy KBR13 (Metropolitan Open Land) above has outlined how this is to be assessed. - 3.25 There is need in Knightsbridge and Westminster for housing for the elderly.
+Housing dedicated for use by older people is encouraged.